discsim/frank/docs/quickstart.rst

 For an 'under the hood' look at what this script does, see `this tutorial <tutorials/using_frank_as_library.ipynb>`_.
 And if you'd like a more qualitative overview of the script (with sound), see `here <https://www.youtube.com/watch?v=xMxsLKQidY4&t=5>`_.

-Perform a fit using the code as a Python module
+Perform a fit using `frank` as a Python module
 -----------------------------------------------

 To interface with the code more directly, you can use it as a module.